Back to Design Patterns

 Disadvantages

-• Hard to remove a specific decorator from the middle of a stack
+• Hard to remove a specific wrapper from the stack.